delivervaluedaily/manifesto/README.md

 ## But... does this risk reducing quality?

-- 🎩 Maintain quality by changing less
+- 🎩 Maintain quality by having small aims in terms of features

 No!
 This is not about cutting corners, this is about choosing the _smallest_ pieces of work that you can complete each day at the quality level you decide is appropriate in order to provide value.

 ## But...
 I won't be able to keep up by delivering every day

-- 🐌 Maintain velocity by aiming to do less
+- 🐌 Maintain velocity by aiming to do less each day

 Do not set out to complete features as asked for each day - this is impossible.
-Instead, set out to complete small parts of them, and don't be afraid of shrinking things even further as each day progresses.
+Instead, set out to complete small slices of them, and don't be afraid of shrinking things even further as each day progresses.

 ## But... we work in sprints and I can't change that?